-The original feature encoder is an 8-layer ResNet.

 Training procedure followed the same steps outlined in [18].
 Dataset was comprised of 50K 64 x 64 images that were paired with their respective data of relative gate poses seen in these images.
 Training and validation were allocated 80% and 20% of the dataset respectively.
-Training of the deeper ResNet model proceeded by using the provided dataset of 50/300 thousand images with its corresponding arrays of gate data from the authors’ Github repository.
 Training losses recorded included (i) MSE loss between actual and reconstructed images, (ii) MSE loss for gate pose reconstruction, and (iii) Kullback-Leibler (KL) divergence loss for each sample.

 B. Imitation Learning

-Imitation learning for control policy

-Expert trajectory planner & tracker: Imitation learning proceeded exactly as described in [].
+Imitation learning proceeded exactly as described in [19].
 A minimum jerk trajectory planner in combination with a pure-pursuit path tracking controller generated an expert trajectory.
 Then the velocity commands that match the expert trajectory were paired with their corresponding FPV images to create the training dataset for imitation learning.

-(Note: The generated dataset consisted of monocular RGB images with their corresponding controller velocity commands i.e., the demonstrated expert trajectory; This is a series of state-action pairings where the actions are based on the expert’s “optimal” policy.
-In this case, the actions are the controller velocity commands.
-Step 1.
-Collect demonstrations i.e., trajectories from expert.
-2. Treat the demonstrations as i.i.d. state-action pairs.
-3. Learn control policy using supervised learning by minimizing the loss function.)

-Imitation learning algorithm: This work used the imitation learning technique, behavior cloning (BC) to train the navigation policy.
+This work used the imitation learning technique, behavior cloning (BC) to train the navigation policy [38 – Osa 2018].
 Training of the control network proceeded with trained weights of the feature encoder kept unchanged.
 A total of three navigation policies were trained for different feature encoder architectures: (i) original, (ii) ResNet, and (iii) DenseNet.
-Feature Behavior cloning [Michie 1990] was used for training [Osa 2018].
-The control policy tried to directly replicate the expert trajectory, which is a process termed as behavioral cloning (BC) [Bain 1996], which is a supervised learning method (Note: Learning a policy that directly maps from the state or/and the context to the control input is often referred to as BC; BC methods have been mainly focused on trajectory planning for robotic systems; BC can be an efficient way to reproduce the demonstrated behavior when such direct mapping is the most parsimonious way to represent the desired behavior).
-This learning involves mapping the latent variables to flight trajectory.
-This mapping give rise to the control policy.

-encoder weights were not updated during the training of the navigation policy.
-(Note: BC policies learned on top of representations are quite small, with only 3 dense layers and roughly 6K neurons.)
+Feature encoder weights were not updated during the training of the navigation policy.

 RESULTS

-A. Simulated navigation results

 Training in the AirSim took place in the map of an open soccer field.
 Red colored squares positioned over the entire field served as “gates” for the drone to fly through.
 Simulated flight assessments were conducted on navigation policies obtained with three different feature encoders.
 The assessment put each navigation policy through a randomized 50m circular track of eight gates for 10 trials, and under 2 weather conditions: sunny and foggy (Figure x & x).
 The sunny weather condition was identical to the weather in data used in training.
 A count of gates that were successfully navigated serves as the performance metric.